KamalSingh981/Train_Food_app/README.md

 This app demonstrates multiple fragments in an activity, a shared ViewModel across fragments, data binding, LiveData, and the Jetpack Navigation component.

-The Link of the app https://drive.google.com/drive/folders/16B8GfU30TEZehBHSdereYWPVePORKniG?usp=share_link
+The Link of the app and demo video https://drive.google.com/drive/folders/16B8GfU30TEZehBHSdereYWPVePORKniG?usp=share_link